Masters degree scholarships 2025

 Scholarships for professional training

-If you're plotting your pathway to a specific career, it's always worth investigating whether you're eligible for financial support from learned society and professional bodies.
+If you're plotting your pathway to a specific career, it's always worth investigating whether you're eligible for financial support from learned societies and professional bodies.

-To encourage graduates to teach certain subjects, such as chemistry, computer science, maths or physics, professional bodies including the Royal Society of Chemistry and the Institute of Mathematics and its Applications (IMA) provide their own teaching scholarships in partnership with the Department for Education (DfE).
-Please note, these scholarships are in place of the government bursary.
-Read more at funding for teacher training.
+A number of professional bodies, including the Royal Society of Chemistry and the Institute of Mathematics and its Applications (IMA), provide their own teaching scholarships for these subjects in partnership with the Department for Education (DfE).

 If you hold an accredited undergraduate engineering degree and are aiming to achieve Chartered Engineer (CEng) status, the Institution of Mechanical Engineers (IMechE) offers a number of Masters scholarships each year.